interactive3dgraphicscourse-uniud-2019/product-configuration-2019-rovere-comuzzo/README.md

 # Second project for the course of Interactive 3D Graphics

-### NuclearCoffee3000
+This is our second project for the course of Interactive 3D Graphics, it is a fragment of an e-commerce site that sells a coffee machine that can be customized using a simple UI.

-This is our project for the Interactive 3D graphics, we created a fragment of an e-commerce site where You can inspect and buy a coffee mahcine.
+### About NuclearCoffee3000

-NuclearCoffee3000 is the newest type of coffee brewing machine, it is highly cuscomizable and it comes in many colors and materials.
+NuclearCoffee3000 is the newest type of coffee brewing machine, it is highly customizable and it comes in many colors and materials.

 You can get the machine with or without the annex coffe holder.